yiisoft/db/UPGRADE.md

 - `DMLQueryBuilderInterface::upsertReturning()` - builds a SQL to insert or update a record with returning values;
 - `DMLQueryBuilderInterface::withTypecasting()` - enables or disables typecasting of values when inserting or updating records in DB;
-- `LikeConditionInterface::getCaseSensitive()` - returns whether the comparison is case-sensitive;
+- `LikeCondition::getCaseSensitive()` - returns whether the comparison is case-sensitive;
 - `SchemaInterface::hasTable()` - returns whether the specified table exists in database;
 - `SchemaInterface::hasSchema()` - returns whether the specified schema exists in database;
 - `SchemaInterface::hasView()` - returns whether the specified view exists in database;